-This course expands on the basic principles covered in Chemistry I. It extends into Description: chemistry.
-Topics covered include; gas laws, acids, bases, salts, other applications of chemical kinetics, equilibrium, stoichiometry, concentrations of solutions, reduction-oxidation reactions, electrochemistry, quantitative and qualitative analysis.
-A comprehensive knowledge of the principles of Chemistry I is required.
+Description: This course expands on the basic principles covered in Chemistry I. It extends into other applications of chemistry.
+Topics covered include; gas laws, acids, bases, salts, chemical kinetics, equilibrium, stoichiometry, concentrations of solutions, reduction-oxidation reactions, electrochemistry, quantitative and qualitative analysis.
+A